corrode/corrode.github.io/content/blog/defensive-programming/index.md

 Sometimes there's no conversion that will work 100% of the time.
 That's fine.
-When that's the case, resist the tempatation to offer a `From` implementation out of habit; use `TryFrom` instead.
+When that's the case, resist the temptation to offer a `From` implementation out of habit; use `TryFrom` instead.

 Here's an example of `TryFrom` in disguise: